grandjeanmartin/intellectualcooperation/publications.md

 ## A shared bibliography

-The shared bibliography on Intellectual Cooperation currently contains already **350 items** (more than 200 publications since 2010).
+The shared bibliography on Intellectual Cooperation currently contains already more than **400 items** (more than 200 publications since 2010).
 [You can access it here](https://www.zotero.org/groups/2817289/intellectual_cooperation/library).
 Due to the important publishing activity around the League of Nations or the history of international relations, this bibliography contains only those publications which deal directly with the International Committee on Intellectual Cooperation or the International Institute of Intellectual Cooperation.

 [<img src="https://raw.githubusercontent.com/grandjeanmartin/intellectualcooperation/gh-pages/images/ZoteroGroupIntellectualCooperation.png">](https://www.zotero.org/groups/2817289/intellectual_cooperation/library)